ChrisHal/PTU2BIN/README.md

 ### Windows
 The most convenient option is to place `convertPTUs.py` and `PTU2BIN.exe` in a common directory.
 The files you want to convert should be in the same directory or in its sub-directories.
-(Altermatively, your might place these two files somwhere in your path.))
+(Alternatively, your might place these two files somwhere in your path.)

+(If you used `cmake` to build, you can install using `cmake --install .` The executable files will be installed under "%USERPROFILE%\bin".
+You might want to include that directory in your "Path".)

 ### Linux